KxSystems/docs/docs/ml/automl/userguide/proc.md

 Normal feature extraction can be applied to "normal" problems, which are independent of time and have one target per row.
 The current implementation of normal feature extraction applies the following feature extraction procedures

-1. Bulk transforms (sum/difference/product/ratio) between each combination of two integer/short/long columns
-2. Truncated singular value decomposition on each combination of two float columns
-3. Time/date type columns are decomposed into their component parts
+1. Time/date type columns are decomposed into their component parts

 The following shows an example of these procedures being performed.